1-4200/BDND-project4-FlightSurety/README.md

 - Oracles provide flight status information

 ## How to set up
-Download node_modules by `npm install`
+1. Download node_modules by `npm install`
-Launch ganache by `ganache-cli -a 100 -l 9999999` Rewrite mnemonic in `truffle.js` according to the ganache-cli's mnemonic Truffle migration by `truffle migrate`
+2. Launch ganache by `ganache-cli -a 100 -l 9999999`
+3. Rewrite mnemonic in `truffle.js` according to the ganache-cli's mnemonic

-### Develop Client
+4. Truffle migration by `truffle migrate`

-To run truffle tests:
+### To run truffle tests:
+Test each files separately as follows

-`truffle test ./test/flightSurety.js`
+- `truffle test ./test/flightSurety.js`

-`truffle test ./test/oracles.js`
+- `truffle test ./test/oracles.js`

-To use the dapp:
+### To use the dapp:

-`truffle migrate`

 `npm run dapp`

-To view dapp:
+### To view dapp:
 http://localhost:8000

-### Develop Server
-`npm run server`
-`truffle test ./test/oracles.js`

-### Deploy
-To build dapp for prod:
-`npm run dapp:prod`

-Deploy the contents of the ./dapp folder

 ## Versions
 - Truffle v5.0.36 (core: 5.0.36)